Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Threat Model

 \subsection{Protections}

 Session aims to provide the following protections against attackers within the scope of the threat model:

-\textbf{Sender Anonymity:} The long-term identity key of the sender is only knowable to the member(s) of the conversation, and the IP address of the sender is unknown to all parties except the first hop in the onion routing path.
-However, the first hop does not know the intended destination or contents of the message.
+\textbf{Sender Anonymity:} A sender's Account ID (public key) cannot be linked to specific messages they send, except by the intended recipient.
+The IP address of the sender is unknown to all parties except the first node in the onion requests path.
+However, the first node does not know the intended destination or message contents.

-\textbf{Recipient Anonymity:} The IP address of the recipient is unknown to all parties except the first hop in the onion routing path.
-Again, the first hop does not know the origin or contents of the message.
+\textbf{Recipient Anonymity:} The IP address of the recipient is unknown to all parties except the first node in the onion requests path.
+Again, the first node does not know the origin or contents of any messages.

-\textbf{Data Integrity:} Messages are received intact and unmodified, and if messages are modified they appear as corrupted and are discarded.
+\textbf{Data Integrity:} Messages are received intact and unmodified, and if messages are modified this can be detected.

-\textbf{Storage:} Messages are stored and available for the duration of their specified time to live.
+\textbf{Storage:} Messages are stored and available until their specified expiry time.

-\textbf{End-To-End Encryption:} Messages (with the exception of friend requests) maintain the properties of the Off the Record (OTR) messaging protocol, namely Perfect Forward Secrecy and Deniable Authentication.